Philipp Scheidemann: Proclamation of the Republic

 At that point Wilhelm II had not abdicated, although he soon fled to the Netherlands and signed an abdication on 28 November.
 As of 9 November 1918 Germany was legally still a monarchy, which meant that Scheidemann's speech had been without legal authority.
 Later that day, in spite of Scheidemann's announcement, Ebert asked Prince Maximilian to stay on as imperial regent, but he refused.
 Both Ebert and Scheidemann still hoped to preserve the existing structure of government under a Chancellor Ebert, to restore calm and to deal with the pressing issue of the armistice with the Allied powers.
 Yet the revolution seemed likely to force the MSPD to share power with the far left Spartacists and USPD.
 In the afternoon of 9 November, Ebert grudgingly asked the USPD to nominate three ministers for a future government.

 That evening a group of several hundred followers of the Revolutionary Stewards – workers' representatives who were independent of the formal unions – occupied the Reichstag and held an impromptu debate.
 They called for the election of soldiers' and workers' councils the next day with an eye to naming a provisional government to be called the Council of the People's Deputies.
 The MSPD leadership managed to ensure that most of the members elected to the workers' councils came from their ranks and so were able to provide three of the six members of the Council that was set up on 10 November: Ebert, Scheidemann and Otto Landsberg.
-Ebert became joint chairman with Hugo Haase (USPD), which provided the other three members (Haase, Wilhelm Dittmann und Emil Barth).
+Ebert became joint chairman with Hugo Haase (USPD), which provided the other three members (Haase, Wilhelm Dittmann and Emil Barth).
 Scheidemann was on the Council of the People's Deputies for the entire period of its existence, from 10 November 1918 to 13 February 1919.
 He was responsible primarily for financial policy.